lucixsherry06/Projects/README.md

-# Simple-Projects
+# Projects
-In this repo I'll be adding the projects I made in Python and Java language during my university life.
+In this repo I'll be adding some simple,cool and fun projects.